 To solve this paradox, physicists Leonard Susskind and Gerard’t Hooft made a daring and controversial proposal that the information thought to be swallowed by a black hole was never actually ingested into the deep abyss of the black hole.
 Instead, the 3D information has been ENCODED onto the black hole’s 2D event horizon.
 And it is there to stay, forever.
 Information in this way would be preserved on the surface of a black hole.

-As 3D information in a black hole is now supposedly encoded onto its 2D horizon, intuition may INTUITIVELY suggest the fact that 3D pieces of information like you and me are simply codes on the Universe’s horizon.
+As 3D information in a black hole is now supposedly encoded onto its 2D horizon, intuition suggests that 3D pieces of information like you and I are simply codes on the Universe’s horizon.

 In addition to this claim, say we add exactly 1 bit of information to a black hole.
 The black hole will grow EXACTLY by one square Planck unit.
 It is known that the information content of a black hole is directly proportional to the surface area of a black hole and NOT it’s volume, surprisingly, which is very strange and odd as information is 3D and should rightfully be “eaten” by the black hole, right?

 Again, intuition suggests that this is a pretty substantial claim that 3D information is really somehow encoded onto the 2D horizon (In relation to the direct proportionality of its info content and surface area).